Fishery Closures and Other Temporary Rules to Protect Public Health and NOAA Fisheries Trust Resources

 - IFQ Support for additional information on fishery allowances.

-- Dr. Jessica Beck-Stimpert for additional information on aquaculture allowances.
+- Andrew Richard for additional information on aquaculture allowances.

 Federal regulations do not authorize NOAA Fisheries to waive permit renewal deadlines due to hardship, including disaster-related circumstances.
 Please click here for information on the permit renewal process, requirements and deadlines.